 If you’re getting your kitten from a rescue shelter, you might not be able to bring her home until she has been spayed.
 For example in California, it’s illegal for shelters and rescue groups to let a female kitten leave until she has been spayed.

 Kittens are ready for their first vaccinations at 8 weeks.
 If your collecting them around this time, make sure you know which vaccinations they’ve already had, and pick up the certificates for them.

 Thinking about cute newborn kittens is pretty fun.

 Newborn cats are much less physically developed than human babies, and the first three months of their life is a period of rapid catching up.

 Between birth and coming home, their eyes will open, their hearing will mature, they’ll learn to walk and play, and they’ll move on from a milk-only diet to pre-prepared kitten food.

 Many of the milestone they reach happen at predictable times, and your breeder will be able to keep you up to date with their progress as they get ready to come home.

-Do you have experience taking care of newborn kittens?
+Do you have experience taking care of baby cats?